Investors

 • Paying the appropriate amount of tax at the appropriate time; and

-• To maintain the group’s reputation as a fair contributor to the UK economy, which applies tax rules in good faith and in the spirit they are intended.
+• To maintain the Group’s reputation as a fair contributor to the UK economy, which applies tax rules in good faith and in the spirit they are intended.

 These objectives reflect our open and transparent approach to our tax obligations and are also reflected in the products and services we offer our customers.